Skip to main content Link Search Menu Expand Document (external link)

 parse_ps_line()

-These are good because they usually take clear input, produce clear output, and do not depend too heavily on operating-system behavior.
+These are GOOD because they usually take clear input, produce clear output, and do not depend too heavily on operating-system behavior.

 Example Unit Test